• Our offices will be closed on Thu., Nov. 27 and Fri., Nov. 28, in observance of the Thanksgiving holiday.

 2

-In each pool, the amount of a customer’s 2025 patronage distribution will be based on his or her eligible average loan volume with AgCountry during 2025.
-Generally, the more a customer borrows from us, the more he or she will benefit, financially, from the program.
+The amount of a customer’s 2026 patronage distribution will be based on his or her eligible average loan volume with AgCountry during 2026.
+Generally, the more a customer borrows from us, the more they will benefit financially from the program.
 Because your eligible average loan volume and the amount of approved patronage can change each year, your cash-back dividend likely will change from one year to the next.

 3